 Some people may have an acute infection, whereas others, such as those with diabetes or a weakened immune system, may have lingering, chronic yeast infections on the skin.

 Infants can also develop a yeast infection called seborrheic dermatitis, which people sometimes refer to as cradle cap.
-It is a common skin condition that typically affects 10% of children in the first 3 months of their life.
+It is a common skin condition that typically affects

 The symptoms of seborrheic dermatitis in infants may include: